vedala/kalyanv_blog/_drafts/2019-06-10-using-postgresql-with-python-on-aws-lambda.md

 `Runtime.ImportModuleError: Unable to import module 'mylambda': libpq.so.5: cannot open shared object file: No such file or directory`

 While we are still encountering an error, we are no longer running into the "invalid ELF header".
-So we can consider the "invalid ELF header" to be resolved and let's work on resolving the new error.
+So we can consider the "invalid ELF header" error to be resolved and let's work on resolving the new error.

 ## 3. Resolving "libpq.so.x cannot open shared object file" error